Bridging Loans

 Auction bridging finance

 Short-term finance for property purchased under the hammer.
-When the hammer falls you have 28 days to complete, this is the standard funding route for auction buyers.
+When the hammer falls you have 28 days to complete.
+This is the standard funding route for auction buyers.

 - Residential and commercial auction lots